 A White Mirepoix (“mirepoix blanc”) is a component in French classical cooking.
 It is a combination of lightly coloured, chopped, uncooked vegetables designed to add flavour and aroma to a dish without affecting the colour of the dish.

 It is used in dishes where darker ingredients would be wrong for the colour or would negatively impact the colour.

 A White Mirepoix is made of some or all of these: onions, celery, parsnips, white mushrooms, leeks, cauliflower.
 If you are adding garlic, add it at the end (if sautéing) as garlic can darken very quickly and affect the colour.

-- Dice fine if using in a recipe that cooks quickly; as a fine dice, they also become part of the sauce and help to make it thicker;
+- Dice finely if using in a recipe that cooks quickly.
+As a fine dice, they also become part of the sauce and help to make it thicker;

 - Dice medium for stocks;